krisdaye/ArgumentParser/README.md

 	read in, any restricted values, the data type, and if the argument is required.
 	If help is called, it will stop the program and print the help text regardless of any errors or lack thereof.

-	*ArgumentParser assumes that all positional arguments are required and therefore do not need to be set as required.*

 3. **Optional Arguments Can Be Read From Any Position**